 Regulating the levels of attention and intent enables third-power communicators to show a high level of emotional intelligence.
 Daniel Goleman, who popularized the term “emotional intelligence,” has shown that the most successful leaders display emotional intelligence competencies like self-awareness, self-regulation, motivation, empathy, and social skill and are therefore able to build deeper and more satisfying relationships.

-Part of emotional intelligence is speaking consciously from the “I.” For example, rather than saying “that wasn’t clear” to someone who just suggested an idea, you could say: “I feel confused.
+For example, rather than saying “that wasn’t clear” to someone who just suggested an idea, you could say: “I feel confused.
 Can you clarify this for me?”
 People with this power can also communicate subtle nuances and flavors of emotions.
 For example, you might say to a colleague who’s just gotten promoted: “I’m jealous you got that promotion, but I’m also really happy for you.
-Excuse me if I seem just a bit conflicted.”
+Excuse me if I seem a bit conflicted.”

 If you can answer yes to these questions most of the time, then it’s a good sign you’ve mastered the third power of communication.

-To master the fourth power, you have to recognize that even when people are speaking the same language, they may be talking and listening past each other within different frames of reference and operating assumptions.
-You have to learn how to identify these different styles, and then learn how to vary your communication style depending on the situation.
+To master the fourth power, you have to recognize that even when people are speaking the same language about the same thing, they may be talking and listening past each other within different frames of reference and operating assumptions.
+You have to learn how to identify these different communication styles, and then learn how to vary your communication style depending on the situation.
 The fourth power means knowing how to foster better communication by varying your style.

 In my book Straight Talk: Turning Communication Upside Down for Strategic Results at Work, I described the four different communication styles: the Director, Expresser, Thinker and Harmonizer.
 Each of these styles operates from a different set of assumptions.
 Here’s a quick snapshot: